Portavion/brainz/2-areas/Micron Mastering/Leads/Evelyn. (@evelyn.kollias).md

 ---
 # Description
 630 Followers, 544 Following, 13 Posts - Evelyn. (@evelyn.kollias) on Instagram: "@cre8m.au"

+Cool!
+Well those are all genres I work with regularly (blues maybe less so to be completely honest).
+Do you work with a label, collective or something?
 # Notes
 - [ ] Follow up (@2025-02-27)
 # DM Feed